jasonldoyle/iso20022-PAIN-001-001-08-sample/README.md

 # ISO 20022 Payment Data Transformation

-This project leverages an XSLT stylesheet to transform ISO 20022-compliant XML data (“pain.001.001.08” format) into an easily readable HTML table.
-The ISO number in ISO 20022 identifies the type, purpose, and version of a standardized financial message, ensuring global consistency and compatibility in processing transactions.
+In this project I made an XSLT stylesheet for ISO 20022 XML data into an easily readable HTML table.
+The ISO number in ISO 20022 identifies the type, purpose, and version of a standardized financial message, wich in this case is a Customer Credit Transfer Initiation Message (pain.001).

 ## Included features